ORNL/intersect-architecture/sos/logical/errors.rst

    user-defined response would request additional resources ahead of time and perform user-defined actions when required.
 Additionally, delegation may also be an appropriate user-defined response, such as when another task is better equipped to handkle an error or failure.
+See :ref:`intersect:arch:sos:logical:resilience` for  different options for a user-defined response.

 There is also the aspect of error and failure handling in the :ref:`intersect:arch:sos:operational`, specifically with